Astrophysics Milestones For Pulsar Timing Array Gravitational Wave Detection: Methods

 \subsection{Simulation framework}

-We have developed a framework for realistic pulsar-timing data simulation that employs the NANOGrav 12.5 yr dataset as its foundation, deriving observational timestamps and TOA uncertainties from all $45$ pulsars therein, as well as useful meta-data such as observing radio frequency and telescope.\footnote{NANOGrav performs observations across many sub--radio-bands simultaneously, producing an ensemble of TOAs for each observational epoch.
-This approach creates a large data volume that nevertheless is manageable in production-level analyses once intra-epoch white noise is modeled.
-This noise corresponds to pulse phase jitter, where long-timescale averaged pulse profiles are matched against observations that are folded over a finite number of pulses, leading to fluctuations that are correlated across all sub-banded TOAs within a given epoch.} We account for pulse-phase jitter noise, as well as the usual TOA uncertainties from radiometer noise, using the maximum likelihood pulsar noise parameters measured by NANOGrav in the 12.5yr data preparation and analysis.
+We have developed a framework for realistic pulsar-timing data simulation that employs the NANOGrav 12.5 yr dataset \citep[][]{NG12p5_timing} as its foundation, deriving observational timestamps and TOA uncertainties from all $45$ pulsars therein, as well as useful meta-data such as observing radio frequency and telescope.
+We account for pulse-phase jitter noise, as well as the usual TOA uncertainties from radiometer noise, using the maximum likelihood pulsar noise parameters measured by NANOGrav in the 12.5 yr data preparation and analysis.
 We epoch-average the TOA uncertainties and timestamps which reduces the effective number of TOAs by almost an order of magnitude.
-We also model intrinsic red noise in each pulsar according to its previously measured values, with the caveat that we filter out an $\alpha = -2/3$ spectral process from each pulsar by modeling it alongside the instrinsic pulsar noise.
-This is important in isolating true intrinsic red noise in each pulsar, which may otherwise be conflated with a common process in single-pulsar noise estimation.
+We also inject intrinsic red noise in each pulsar according to its measured values in the NANOGrav 12.5 yr dataset, with the caveat that we filter out a GWB-like $\alpha = -2/3$ red process from each pulsar by modeling it alongside the instrinsic pulsar noise.
+This is important in isolating the true intrinsic red noise in each pulsar, which may otherwise be conflated with a common process in single-pulsar noise estimation.
+These simulations are the first to inject red noise in each pulsar that reflects the measured NANOGrav common red noise being appropriately filtered out.

-In order to forecast data accumulation beyond the existing 12.5yr baseline, we derive distributions of the observational cadences and TOA uncertainties from the final year's worth of data in each pulsar.
+In order to forecast data accumulation beyond the existing 12.5 yr baseline, we derive distributions of the observational cadences and TOA uncertainties from the final year's worth of data in each pulsar.
 We then adopt a status-quo approach of drawing new observation times and uncertainties from these distributions until we reach a $20$ year array baseline.
-We do not add new pulsars to the array, which implies the temporal growth rate of the detection statistics will be relatively conservative and independent of assumptions surrounding ongoing and future surveys.
+We retain the 45 pulsars from the 12.5 yr analysis and do not add any new pulsars as a function of time.
+This latter choice implies that the temporal growth rate of the detection statistics that we derive in this work will be relatively conservative, since an addition of pulsars to the PTA is known to increase the detection significance of the GWB \citep{os_scaling_laws_siemens}.